-GIVING BACK: Letcher County Clerk Winston Meade presented a \$6,500 check to Neil Napier, program supervisor of the Eastern Kentucky Veterans Center in Hazard on Oct.
-20. Funds used to provide a new hardwood floor in the auditorium of the veterans center, were raised by selling recycled license plate birdhouses in area clerk's offices.
+GIVING BACK: Letcher County Clerk Winston Meeds presented a \$5,500 check to Neil Napler, program supervisor of the Eastern Kentucky Veterans Center in Hazard on Oct.
+20. Funds used to provide a new hardwood floor in the auditorium of the veterans center, were releed by selling recycled license plate birdhouses in area clerk's offices.
 You can get your own birdhouse at Johnson County, Magoffin County, Martin County, Floyd County, Knott County or Lawrence County clerk's offices.
-They make a nice gift for family or friends.
-Pictured from left to right are Leslie County Clerk James Lewis; Buddy Grubb, chairman of the Letcher County Veterans Museum; Winston Meade, Neil Napier and Joe Bolton, board members of HOPE for Veterans.
+They make a nice gift for family or provided the County of the Cou

-JUSTICE STILL HAS IT James Justice, owner of the Justice Sledgehammer Competition and an ex-bodybuilder (1993 Mr. Louisville), recently competed again in mixed martial arts for the first time since the 1990s, representing Kentucky once Justice entered an MMA fight on Oct.
-3 in Lexington at Four Seasons Martial Arts Justice competed for the first time in 18 years He won the MMA bout against a 22fighter Lexington.
+JUSTICE STILL HAS IT

+James Justice, owner of the Justice Sledgehammer Competition and an ex-body-builder (1993 Mr. Louisville), recently competed again in mixed martial arts for the first time since the 1990s, representing Eastern Kentucky once again.
+Justice entered an MMA flight on Oct.
+3 in Lexington at Four Seasons Martial Arts Gym.

+Gym.
+Justice competed for the first time in 18 years He won the MMA bout against a 22-year-old fighter from